libp2p/specs/noise/README.md

 `identity_key` field into a usable form.
 The key MUST then be used to validate the `identity_sig` field against the static Noise key received in the handshake.
 If the signature is invalid, the connection MUST be terminated immediately.

-If a noise-libp2p implementation does not expose an API for early data, they MUST still validate the signature upon receiving a non-empty `data` field and abort the connection if it is invalid.

 #### Handshake sealing